jpozo6/NaturalLanguageProcessing/README.md

 ### How to run the code

-The code uploaded is a jupyter-notebook.
+The code uploaded is a jupyter-notebook you can find in the file Project.ipynb.
 Simply clone the repository and install the requirements.txt with the command `pip install -r requirements.txt` and execute the notebook.

 If you don't want to download the notebook, you can access to the file and see the different steps, as it is already executed.